microsoftgraph/microsoft-graph-docs-contrib/concepts/office-365-connected-services.md

 ## Run the sample

 Save your changes and start the project.
 Next, select the **Click here to sign in** button that redirects you to https://login.microsoftonline.com.
-Log in with your developer account and consent to the requested permissions.
+Sign in with your developer account and consent to the requested permissions.

-The home page displays your name that indicats that you're signed-in.
+The home page displays your name that indicates that you're signed-in.
 On the **Calendar** tab, a table of events displays accordingly to your account.

 Select **Sign Out** on the avatar in the top-right corner to reset the session and return to the home page.